RogerRogerUSC/RogerRogerUSC.github.io/_pages/about.md

 <span class='anchor' id='-ryjx'></span>

-# 🏅 News
+# 🗞️ News

-- [2024.08] Started to serve as Graduate Research Assistant at RIT.
+- [2024.08] Started to serve as a Graduate Research Assistant at RIT.
 - [2024.08] Joined Rochester Institute of Technology(RIT) for my Ph.D. in Computing and Information Sciences, advised by Prof. Haibo Yang.
-- [2024.05] Successfully got my master's degree from University of Southern California!
+- [2024.05] Successfully got my master's degree from the University of Southern California!

 <span class='anchor' id='-lwzl'></span>